DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/actions/search/zero_cost_search.md

 Additionally, the metrics is saved in `mase_output/zero_cost_proxy_test/software/search_ckpts/metrics.json`.

-This file contains the results of each test architecture which includes the zero cost metric for each zero cost proxy, as well as the ensemble weight assigned to that archiecture when using optuna.
-Additionally, the file contains the Pearson and KendalTau correlation for all the single zero cost proxies, as well as the results of three ensemble methods;
+This file contains the results of each test architecture which includes the zero cost metric for each zero cost proxy, as well as the ensemble weight assigned to that architecture when using Optuna.

+Additionally, the file contains the Spearman and Kendal tau correlations for all the single zero cost proxies, as well as the results of the three ensemble methods;
-1. the optuna ensemble
+1. Optuna ensemble
 2. linear/nonlinear neural network ensemble
-3. xgboost ensemble
+3. XGBoost ensemble

 Here is part of the `metrics.json`: